Maisamilens/tb-detection-mamba-vit/README.md

-# RetinexFormer-Enhanced Mamba-ViT for Pulmonary Tuberculosis Detection
+# RetinexFormer-Enhanced Mamba-ViT for Pulmonary Tuberculosis Detection, classification and segmentation

 A hybrid deep learning framework combining RetinexFormer image enhancement with Mamba-ViT dual-encoder architecture for automated tuberculosis classification and lung segmentation from chest X-rays.